amitnino/superduper-fullstack-shopping-site/README.md

                 - response: { err:boolean, msg:string, storeItems:[{}] } // Api sends all store items in response

-### Cart :
+# Cart :

 Handles all cart functions such as adding item to cart, removing item from cart, completing orders etc.
-Once user logs in, if there is an open cart,
+Once user logs in, if there is an open cart, the Api will add the cart to the response !
-!
 All requests in this path return in response the new "state" of the cart from database.

 - path: /cart/

 		1. Create new cart.

 		- path: /new
 		- GET:
 		- response: { err:boolean, msg:string, cart:[] }

 		2. Get open cart

 		- path: /open
 		- GET:
 		- response: { err:boolean, msg:string, cart:[{}] }

 		3. Add item to cart:

 		- path: /add
 		- POST: body:{ storeItemId:string, amount:number }
 		- response: { err:boolean, msg:string, cart:[{}] }

 		4. Edit the amount:

 		- path: /amount
 		- POST: body:{ cartItemId:string, amount:number }
 		- response: { err:boolean, msg:string, cart:[{}] }

 		5. Remove Item from cart:

 		- path: /remove/:cartItemId
 		- DELETE: params: cartItemId
 		- response: { err:boolean, msg:string, cart:[{}] }

 		6. Remove all items from cart:

 		- path: /reset
 		- DELETE:
 		- response: { err:boolean, msg:string, cart:[] }

 ### !!TODO!!
 Order :